rsergio07/watsonx-ai-demo-lab/demo-instructions/exercises.md

    ```bash
    git push origin my-enhancements
    ```

+---

 ## Exercise 5: Collaborate with Pull Requests and Issues

+---

 ### **Step 1: Create a Pull Request (PR)**
+**Objective**: Propose your changes for review by submitting a Pull Request to the original repository.

 1. Navigate to your forked repository on GitHub.
 2. Click on the **Pull Requests** tab.
 3. Click the **New Pull Request** button.